Active Wild is an educational website about natural history and science.

 You may be able to find public domain images suitable for your project on sites such as Pixabay or Unsplash.

-Many web images (including some on our site) are made available under Creative Commons licenses.
-You will need to consult the relevant license in order to use a creative commons image in your own project.
+Many web images (including many on our site, where they are marked as such) are made available under Creative Commons licenses.
+You will need to read and abide by the relevant license in order to use a creative commons image in your own project.
+You can find Creative Commons images on sites such as Wikipedia.

-You may not use text from the site verbatim (word for word).
-If a fact or other content from the site is used in your research, then you must include the site (activewild.com) in your references and, for online / digital projects, a link back to the relevant page of the site.
+You may not use text from the site.
+If information from the site is used in your research, then you must include the site (activewild.com) in your references and, for online / digital projects, a link back to the relevant page of the site.